Logo

 At age 16, Donnie Yen began practising Wushu after his parents sent him to Beijing to train with the Beijing Wushu Team.

-When Donnie Yen decided to return to the United States, he made a side-trip to Hong Kong, where he met action choreographer Yuen Woo-ping.
+At age 18, when Donnie Yen was returning to the United States to visit his family, he made a stop in Hong Kong, where he met and auditioned for action choreographer Yuen Woo-ping.

 Donnie Yen's mother is a soprano, in addition to being a martial arts teacher in Boston, while his father is a violinist.